zeuxisoo/php-slim-eloquent/README.md

 $modelTestingUser = User::on('testing')->find(1);
 ```

-Wnat more information?
+Want more information?
 Please see the `examples` directory.